CopotM/CopotM.github.io/_talks/2021-01-01-The-impact-of-form-predictability-and-frequency-on.md

 venue: "Synners (Syntax and Semantics Group), The Ohio State University, Columbus, OH, USA"
 date: 2021-01-01
 location: "Columbus, OH, USA"
+citation: 'Maria Copot.
+(2021). &quot;The impact of form predictability and frequency on the internal organisation of the mental lexicon&quot;.
+Synners (Syntax and Semantics Group), The Ohio State University, Columbus, OH, USA.'
 ---

-The impact of form predictability and frequency on the internal organisation of the mental lexicon

-Given at Synners (Syntax and Semantics Group), The Ohio State University, Columbus, OH, USA (2021).